Dickinson-COMP-491-492/website/docs/04-hfossCommunities.md

 ### Homework

-- Reading & Preparation for next class meeting (Individual)
+- Reading and Preparation next class discussion.
+Details are on the page for the next meeting (Individual)
 - [H/FOSS Project Review I](04-projectReview.md) This is your
   first project *review*, which is more detailed than the *explorations* done previously.
+(Individual)
+- Blog Post I - Write a reflective blog post on H/FOSS History & Philosophy or on H/FOSS Communities.
+See the syllabus for details about the posting.
 (Individual)